aces/Loris/tools/importers/redcap/README.md

 - And custom variables
 - Any custom methods
 - A redcap config file named 'redcap_config_$project.json' that meets the redcap_config_schema.json schema
+- REDCap credentials configured in the config.xml or lorisDB.xml file

 ## Maintaining REDCap instrument schema